cansayin/MongoDB-ToolKit/README.md

 Welcome to the MongoDB ToolKit, a comprehensive suite of Python scripts designed to help you monitor and troubleshoot your MongoDB clusters effectively.
 This toolkit includes various scripts tailored for different aspects of MongoDB management, from sharded and replicated cluster summaries to index profiling, heartbeat monitoring and more.

 Required Packages
-- Some scripts may require; humanize, psutil, tabulate or prettytable.
+- Some scripts may require; humanize, psutil or prettytable.
-- If you receive error due to this enable to find these packages please install them.
+- If you encounter an error due to missing packages, please install them.
+- Example: pip install prettytable

 ## bt-mongodb-sharded-summary & bt-mongodb-replicated-summary